PECOS-packages/PECOS/docs/user-guide/stabilizer-code-verification.md

 ### CSS Parity-Check Matrices

 The Steane code uses the classical Hamming parity-check matrix for both blocks.
-Nested Python sequences and NumPy integer arrays are accepted:
+Nested Python sequences are accepted, as is any integer matrix exposing the buffer protocol:

 ```python
 hamming_h = [